jondade/Fastly-IP-allowlist-notify/README.md

 ### Running the install

 Then change directory into the folder that was cloned or the location the file was saved.
-Make sure you have your Fastly API key to hand and a list of email recipients.
+Make sure you have a list of email recipients.
 Then run

 ```
 /bin/bash whitelist-cron.sh -i
 ```

 This will call the install function and configure the script to run on a weekly basis.
-It will ask for the necessary details (key and recipients).
+It will ask for the necessary details (recipients).
 If you wish to change any of the other default values used, these are stored at the top of the script.

 ## Support